Close

 By taking these steps, organisations can effectively prepare for the Golden Thread and contribute to a safer built environment.

-The Golden Thread includes important information across key categories, but specifics depend on project details, local regulations and applicable building regulations.
+Golden Thread of the Building Safety Act explained by BESAThe Golden Thread includes important information across key categories, but specifics depend on project details, local regulations and applicable building regulations.

 • Design details: architectural drawings, specifications, fire safety plans, and material data sheets, forming the blueprint for building construction.